 Credit risk associated with the hospital's contractual financial assets is minimal because the main debtor is the Victorian Government.
-For debtors other than the Government, the hospital is exposed to credit risk associated with patient and other debtors.
+For debtors other than the Government, the hospital is exposed to credit risk.

 In addition, the hospital does not engage in hedging for its contractual financial assets and mainly obtains contractual financial assets that are on fixed interest, except for cash and deposits, which are mainly cash at bank.
 As with the policy for debtors, the hospital's policy is to only deal with banks with high credit ratings.